 HISTORY OF JULY

-The month of July was renamed for Julius Caesar, who was born in that month.
-Prior to that, it was called Quintilis in Latin meaning the fifth month in the ancient Roman calendar.
-This was before January became the first month of the calendar year about the year 450 BC.
-We currently use the more recent Gregorian calendar — recent as in AD 1582 — which makes use of Anno Domini, meaning “in the year of our Lord” counting from the birth of Jesus.
-As we’ve previously discussed, in this calendar Jesus was born curiously 4 to 6 years BC or “Before Christ.”
+July was renamed for Julius Caesar, who was born that month.
+Before that, it was called Quintilis in Latin, meaning the fifth month in the ancient Roman calendar.
+But Marc Anthony changed the name to July after Caesar’s assassination.
+This was before January became the first month of the calendar year, under ancient rulers Numa or the Decemvirs about 450 B.C.
+(Roman historians differ).
+We currently use the more modern Gregorian calendar — recent, as in AD 1582.
+It uses Anno Domini, meaning “in the year of our Lord,” counting from the birth of Jesus.
+As we’ve previously discussed, in this calendar curiously, Jesus was born 4 to 6 years B.C. or “Before Christ.”

 Bill Petro, your friendly neighborhood historian

 Subscribe to have future articles delivered to your email.